robbyae/hagia-sophia-mosaic/README.md

 The site is made with HTML, CSS, JS (Jquery).
 The hoverable elements are created with Affinity Designer (essentially Adobe Illustrator).

-Please email me should you have any feedback or suggestions: robbyastrong@gmail.com
+Please email me if you have any feedback or suggestions: robbyastrong@gmail.com